emmaclinton/emmaclinton.github.io/twit/RE-Dorian-Report.md

 The temporal analysis of tweet activity in the region yielded the results shown in **Fig. 1.** There was clearly an increase in tornado-related Twitter activity around May 4.

 ![Fig. 1](/twit/results/figures/tornadoTime.png)
 _Fig.
-1_ Temporal analysis.
+1. Temporal analysis._

 The content analysis graph shown in **Fig. 2** counts the instances of unique words found in tweets, and it is clear that "watch," which was not included as a keyword in this analysis, showed up frequently in tornado-related tweets.

 ![Fig. 2](/twit/results/figures/tornado_freqWord.png)
 _Fig.
-2._ Tweet content analysis.
+2. Tweet content analysis._

 The map of twitter activity in **Fig. 3** is shown in comparison to county population data.

 ![Fig. 3](/twit/results/figures/GAtornado_PopDensity.png)
 _Fig.
-3_ Map of tornado-related Twitter activity.
+3. Map of tornado-related Twitter activity._

 Finally, **Fig. 4** shows the cluster hotspot analysis to show where there was significant deviation from baseline Twitter data.

 ![Fig. 4](/twit/results/figures/Rplot_GAclusters.png)
 _Fig.
-4_ Cluster hotspot analysis.
+4. Cluster hotspot analysis._